What You Need to Know About Order Clerk

 - Auto Locator

-In 2016, there was an estimated number of 179,000 jobs in the United States for Order Clerk.
+There were about 179,000 jobs for Order Clerk in 2016 (in the United States).
 There is little to no growth in job opportunities for Order Clerk.
-The BLS estimates 19,400 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 19,400 job openings in this field each year.

 The states with the most job growth for Order Clerk are Utah, Nevada, and Florida.
 Watch out if you plan on working in Delaware, Maine, or New Mexico.
 These states have the worst job growth for this type of profession.

 The salary for Order Clerks ranges between about $22,280 and $53,240 a year.

 Order Clerks who work in Washington, Connecticut, or Massachusetts, make the highest salaries.